 RESEARCH METHODOLOGY

 Descriptive survey research design, was used for this study (KIM, 2009).
 583 employees of clearing and forwarding companies made up the target population of the study.
 The convenient sample size of the study were 175 employees of clearing and forwarding companies in Nairobi County, Kenya, which accounted for 30% of the target population.
 Data was collected using open ended and closed ended questionnaires.
 Validity of the questionnaires was tested through a pilot study in Kiambu County.
 Furthermore, to test the reliability of the questionnaires; Cronbach’s Alpha Coefficient was calculated and produced an alpha of 0.88.
 From the analysis, both validity and reliability of the questionnaires proved to be above the set standards.
-Descriptive statistics and inferential statistics were used to analyse the data collected from the questionnaires (Mugenda, 1999).
+Descriptive statistics and inferential statistics were used to analyses the data collected from the questionnaires (Mugenda, 1999).

 RESULTS AND DISCUSSION